 Good to know

-- Manually editing selectors can be pretty complex.
-Please don’t hesitate to schedule an assistance call in case of any issues you run into and we’ll help you to make it work:)
+Manually editing selectors can be pretty complex.
+Please don’t hesitate to contact us via our contact form in case of any issues you run into and we’ll help you to make it work :)

 Do you need more info?